commonsharp/SurvivalProject-Server/README.md

 - [ ] Master card
 - [ ] Visit bonus x2
 - [ ] Elemental bonus x3
 - [ ] Premium Event - **This card gives you a better bonus in every event.
-I'm not going to implement that card**
+I'm not going to implement that card until I find a way to get the events to work**
 - [ ] SuperSilver
 - [ ] User shop I